Elliot: Portugal

 An English Eliot family came to Portugal led by Gilbert Eliot, who accompanied the then 1st Earl of Cambridge to aid King Ferdinand I of Portugal during the Fernandine Wars, during the Third Fernandine War of 1381 and 1382.
 He married Guterres Fernandes, daughter of the nobleman Fernão Guterres Telo, castillian, one of the twenty-eight, who were expelled from Portugal in compliance with the Peace of Santarém of 24 March 1373, between Portuguese King Ferdinand I and Henry II.
 Gilbert Eliot established himself at Pernes in Santarém, Portugal, and aged 28 years old, joined the army of King John I of Portugal, whom he accompanied in the Portuguese conquest of Ceuta on 21 August 1415, where he remained and served with a good reputation.
 He married Teresa de Vasconcelos, daughter of Joane Mendes de Vasconcelos, Lord of Alvarenga and of the Land of Parada< Their son, Octávio Eliot, was the father of Fernão Liote.
 Gilbert Eliot's great-great-great-great-grandson, Francisco Liote, Knight of the Order of Christ, was appointed Nobleman of the Royal Household, General of the Province of the Alentejo and Great Captain by King Philip III of Portugal.
 This not only gave Francisco Liote the rank of a nobleman, but for his service at Tangier, he was granted new arms by a Letter of 22 July 1638.
 These arms refer to is killing a lion that had attacked him at the city.
 Francisco Liote married Isabel Álvares Banha, of whom he left children continuing this variation of the Elliot surname, usually written as Leote, although it changed over time to the English form of Liote.
-The Liote name went from Pernes to Tangier and later returned to the Iberian Peninsula, settling at the Province of the Algarve, Kingdom of the Algarve.
-The arms granted to Francisco Liote are: vert, an armed arm argent, moving from the left flank and with the hand carnation, holding by the ear a lion's head or, torned off and bloody.
+The Liote name went from Pernes to Tangier and later returned to the Iberian Peninsula, settling at the province of Algarve, Kingdom of the Algarve.
+The arms granted to Francisco Liote are: vert, an armed arm argent, moving from the left flank and with the hand carnation, holding by the ear a lion's head or, torn off and bloody.
 Crest: the arm and the head of the shield.
 The family also used the forms Liotte and Leotte.